Accelerated Master of Arts in Teaching (MAT) Degree

 - Student Teaching: A candidate who has earned a minimum 3.0 GPA for all classroom work is eligible to begin student teaching.
 A Placement Coordinator from the Warner Pacific Education Department will work with local school districts to secure a classroom placement to allow the student to develop the necessary skills and knowledge to lead with confidence in the classroom.
 Along with academic and clinical work, students must successfully complete all Oregon state required assessments to qualify for licensure.

 Warner Pacific’s accelerated MAT degree is approved by the Oregon Teacher Standards and Practices Commission (TSRC) and accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 By the time a candidate is ready to graduate and seek their preliminary license, they must:

 - exhibit the knowledge, skills, ability, and professional disposition in line with Interstate Teacher Assessment and Support Consortium (InTASC) standards;

-- exemplify the values, ethics, and character of a Christian educator and understand their role in today’s diverse and ever-changing world; and
+- exemplify the values, ethics, and character of a Christian an Oregon educator and understand their role in today’s diverse and ever-changing world; and

 - be prepared to meet the cognitive, linguistic, social, emotional, and physical needs of 21st century students and help them succeed in the classroom.